Lionsberg/lionsberg-wiki/Lionsberg Wiki Casts/Above The Chaos/Above The Chaos, Reconciling the Critical Path.md

 Jordan's Notes:

-- The Lionsberg Strategy and Plan treats this as a pragmatic imperative to be accomplished in the wise right way as part of the "Abundant Clean Energy" pillar - see [[The Twelve Pillars of Lionsberg]]
+- The Lionsberg Strategy and Plan treats this as a pragmatic imperative to be accomplished in the wise right way as part of the "Abundant Clean Energy" pillar - see [[The 12 Pillars of Lionsberg]]
 - This would be accomplished as the primary mission of one of the [[Citizen Led Joint Ventures]]
 - The Citizen Led Joint Venture in turn would empower a vast array of hundreds or thousands of different organizations to actually design, build, and localize the solutions...
 - Solutions will be nested in [[The Prototype]] to ensure they are designed to be interoperable *within* a given [[Instantiation]], and between [[Instantiation Sites]].
-- This interconnected energy grid is one aspect of [[The Prototype]], which also encompasses each of [[The Twelve Pillars of Lionsberg]].
+- This interconnected energy grid is one aspect of [[The Prototype]], which also encompasses each of [[The 12 Pillars of Lionsberg]].
 ## Beyond Corruptible Currencies - The Time Energy Value System

 Bucky's Notes: